Lightning-AI/pytorch-lightning/docs/source/new-project.rst

                     new_lr_group.append(new_lr)
                     param_group['lr'] = new_lr
                  self.old_lrs[opt_idx] = new_lr_group

+:ref:`Learn more about custom callbacks <callbacks>`.

 Datamodules
 ===========
-DataLoader and data processing code tends to end up scattered around.
+DataLoaders and data processing code tends to end up scattered around.
 Make your data code more reusable by organizing it into a :class:`~pytorch_lightning.core.datamodule.LightningDataModule`

 .. code-block:: python